 Make sure and hold onto your keys!
 The hotel uses metal keys and there is a $10 replacement fee if one is lost.

 There is a concierge located in the main lobby that can help with hiking recommendations, travel tips, maps, and directions.
-They can also assist in booking activities in the area including Jammer tours, whitewater rafting, and more.
+They can also assist in booking activities in the area including Red Bus Tours, whitewater rafting, and more.